Personalized Onboarding for SaaS: How to be Personal Without Being Creepy

 - Take your customers’ feature requests seriously.
 That doesn’t mean that you have to build exactly what they want when they ask for it, but do remember that you’re building your product for your users, not for yourselves.

 - Develop a process for acquiring customer feedback and, more importantly, acting on it.
 We’ve seen SaaS businesses have success using in-app microsurveys for this purpose, and then pairing that with a tool like Zendesk.

 But beyond just being personable, there’s another way that you can take your personalized onboarding to the next level.

 As the story of Jake and LinkParrot shows, products that pitch exactly the same value proposition to all of their customers are doomed to failure.

 So what’s the alternative?

-Segmenting your users into different cohorts according to their “Jobs to Be Done,” (JTBD) and then delivering a personalized onboarding flow to each cohort.
+Segmenting your new users into different cohorts according to their “Jobs to Be Done,” (JTBD) and then delivering a personalized onboarding flow to each cohort.

 Let’s break that down step by step:

 By JTBD, I mean the specific task(s) that a particular user wants to accomplish through using your product.
 These vary from person to person.